 There is absolutely NOTHING budget friendly about Disney World whatsoever.

 In its Q3 2025 earnings report, Disney revealed a massive $9 billion in revenue from its Experiences division (which includes the parks), marking an 8% year-over-year increase.
-More impressively, operating income for this division shot up by 13%, reaching $2.5 billion, signaling not just growth, but profitable growth.
+Operating income for this division shot up by 13%, reaching $2.5 billion, signaling not just growth, but profitable growth.

 Walt Disney World had its biggest Q3 on record - a 13% jump.